MJeat/Github_Foundation/HowToUseGit.md

 *Note: The documentation below is for beginner and intermediate GitHub and VSCode users*

 The documentation is about how to use git on VSCode to remotely publish file codes and the entire directories/folders into GitHub via git command lines.
-Another benefit of using Git Command Lines from VSCode is the quick and easy collaboration with people.
-Dragging and dropping folders and file through GitHub applications or web-page can be annoying, and can sometimes lead to errors or missing files or libraries.
+Another benefit of using Git Command Lines from VSCode is the quick and easy collaboration with others.
+Dragging and dropping folders and files through GitHub applications or webpages can be annoying, and can sometimes lead to errors or missing files or libraries.
 This method is fast and time-saving for programmers.

 # First Time User